kailash19961996/ClaimLion-CRM-Demo/readme.md

 # ClaimLion CRM Demo

 A simple CRM application for a litigation law firm, built with Flask and AWS DynamoDB.
-Features include client management, case management, deadline tracking, and task management.

 ## Deployment